Walidcorloene/GameOfLife/README.md

 ### :woman_technologist: About Me :
-- :telescope: I’m Studying as a Data & AI and contributing for building Sudoku Solver.
+- :telescope: I’m Studying as a Data & AI and contributing for building Game of Life by conway.

 - :seedling: Exploring Technical Content Writing.